deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

 ## Some lessons

 1. Find consistent reproduction steps.
 2. Verify assumptions.
 Often you appear to find what you are looking for, but you should carefully test to see if it fits all the evidence.
-[We have a tendency to jump on the first thing that looks right](https://en.wikipedia.org/wiki/Confirmation_bias) (e.g. `rickrolling_roulette`).
+[We have a tendency to jump on the first thing that verifies our initial assumptions right](https://en.wikipedia.org/wiki/Confirmation_bias) (e.g. `rickrolling_roulette`).
 3. Determination can yields results, but you can often save a load of time by asking for help.
 4. Lock your laptop.